markozeman/SuperFormer/README.md

 ## License

-Raindrop is licensed under the MIT License.
+*SuperFormer is* is licensed under the MIT License.